 Read More: Solo Female Travel in Mexico: Is it Safe?

 Alternative Yucatan Road Trip Itineraries

 Want a slightly different two week Mexico itinerary?
 No problem!
-You can customize this Yucatán road trip itinerary to your needs.
+You can customize this Yucatán itinerary to your needs.

-Would you rather take public transportation than drive?
+Would you rather take public transport than drive?
 You can do that!

 Would you rather change accommodation less often and stay longer in fewer places?
 Indeed you can.